-Staff returned to the February 14, 2019 PC meeting with recommendations for remaining code issues, incorporating input from a stakeholder group comprised of the Master Builders Association of King and Snohomish Counties (MBAKS) and the Finn Hill Neighborhood Alliance (FHNA).
-At the direction of the PC, staff continued to meet with the MBAKS-FHNA stakeholder group for the next few months to get additional input on 3 main code issues:
+At the February 14, 2019 PC meeting, staff returned with recommendations for the remaining code issues, incorporating input from the Master Builders Association of King and Snohomish Counties (MBAKS) and the Finn Hill Neighborhood Alliance (FHNA) stakeholder group.
+The PC agreed with most staff recommendations, directing staff to get additional stakeholder input on:

-- Numerical thresholds such as credit requirements - Definitions and development standards for high priority tree retention - Tree retention rules applicable to short plat/subdivision development (IDP, or Integrated Development Plan)
+- Specific numerical thresholds such as credit requirements and tree size - Definitions and applicable development standards to retain priority trees - Tree retention decisions for short plats/subdivisions, when utilities and access roads are configured (IDP, or Integrated Development Plan)

-The code amendments highlighted in Attachment 2 are detailed versions of these 3 themes.
+The remaining code amendments highlighted in Attachment 2 are detailed versions of these 3 themes.